2ndQuadrant/pglogical/README.md

 # pglogical replication

 The pglogical module provides logical streaming replication for PostgreSQL, using a publish/subscribe module.
+It is based on technology developed as part of the BDR project.

-We use the following terms to describe data streams between nodes, deliberately reused from the earlier Slony technology.
+We use the following terms to describe data streams between nodes, deliberately reused from the earlier Slony technology:
 * Nodes - PostgreSQL database instances
 * Providers and Subscribers - roles taken by Nodes
 * Replication Set - a collection of tables

-pglogical is new technology utilising the latest in-core features, so we have these version restrictions
+pglogical is new technology utilising the latest in-core features, so we have these version restrictions:
 * Provider node must run PostgreSQL 9.4+
 * Subscriber node must run PostgreSQL 9.5+
+(Subscriber support may later be widened to 9.4)

-Use cases supported are
+Use cases supported are:
 * Upgrades between major versions (given the above restrictions)
 * Full database replication
 * Selective replication of sets of tables using replication sets
+* Data gather/merge from multiple upstream servers

-Architectural details
+Architectural details:
-* pglogical works at the database level, not whole server level like physical streaming replication
+* pglogical works on a per-database database level, not whole server level like physical streaming replication
-* One Provider may feed multiple Subscribers without incurring additional write overhead
+* One Provider may feed multiple Subscribers without incurring additional disk write overhead
 * One Subscriber can merge changes from several origins and detect conflict between changes with automatic and configurable conflict resolution (some, but not all aspects required for multi-master).
-* Cascading replication is implemented in the form of change forwarding.
+* Cascading replication is implemented in the form of changeset forwarding.

 ## Requirements

-DDL replication is not supported; DDL is the responsibility of the user.
-As such, long term cross-version replication is not considered a design target, though it may often work.

-* Currently pglogical replication requires superuser.
-It may be later extended to user with replication privileges.
-* UNLOGGED and TEMP tables will not and cannot be replicated.
-* Updates and Deletes cannot be replicated for tables that lack both a primary key and a replica identity - we have no way to find the tuple that should be updated/deleted since there is no unique identifier.
+To use pglogical the provider must be running PostgreSQL 9.4 or newer and the subscriber must be running PostgreSQL 9.5 or newer.

-* `pglogical_output` needs to be installed on both provider and subscriber.
+The `pglogical_output` extension needs to be installed on both provider and subscriber.
+No actual `CREATE EXTENSION` is required, it must just be present in the PostgreSQL installation.

+The `pglogical` extension must be installed on both provider and subscriber.
+You must `CREATE EXTENSION pglogical` on both.

+Tables on the provider and subscriber must have the same names and be in the same schema.
+Future revisions may add mapping features.

+Tables on the provider and subscriber must have the same columns, with the same data types in each column. `CHECK` constraints, `NOT NULL` constraints, etc must be the same or weaker (more permissive) on the subscriber than the provider.

+Some additional requirements are covered in "Limitations and Restrictions", below.

 ## Usage